algolia/places/docs/source/support.html.md

 ## Coding help

-The easiest way to get some coding advices is to ask your question on [Stack Overflow](https://stackoverflow.com/questions/tagged/algolia) using the tags 'algolia' and 'places'.
+The easiest way to get some coding advice is to ask your question on [Stack Overflow](https://stackoverflow.com/questions/tagged/algolia) using the tags 'algolia' and 'places'.
 Our community of users will be happy to help you there.

 <script>